PolymeshAssociation/polymesh-tools/docs/operator/overview_detailed_guide.md

 keep these keys secure.

-These keys can either be generated offline and injected in the operator node or can be generated within the operator node.
-We recommend generating these keys within the operator node using the provided RPC call so that these keys never leave the operator node.
+These keys can either be generated offline and injected in the operator node or can be generated within the operator node by calling the appropriate RPC method.
+Once generated the session keys should be persisted.

 In the future, Polymesh will support signing payloads outside the client so that keys can be stored on another device, e.g. a hardware security module (HSM) or a secure enclave.
-For the time being, however, session keys must be stored within the client.
+For the time being, however, session keys must be either stored within the client or be mounted from secure storage via external methods.

-### Controller key
+### Controller Key

 The controller key is used to manage bonded funds, vote with bonded funds and do similar actions on chain.
 This key is not directly needed by the operator node and hence must never be shared